Self-Pity Is a Drug.

 Let it break your back, or build your backbone.

-Some people will read this and flinch.
-That’s okay.
-The truth’s supposed to sting when you’ve been self-soothing too long.
+The truth's meant to sting when you've been self-soothing too long.

 Progress Doesn't Pander.